 Recently I wrote about the awesome

 group_concat command in MySQL.
 Well I ran into a little bit of a problem with it.
-By default the max value is only 1024 characters.
-I didn’t notice this only I was working with real data and it was showing up truncated in my web app.
-But luckily there is an environmental variable that can increase the buffer,
+By default the max string length is only 1024 characters.
+I didn’t notice this until I was working with real data and all my text was showing up truncated in app.
+Luckily there is an environmental variable that can increase the concat buffer,

 group_concat_max_len.
 If you’re running straight SQL, type:

 SET GLOBAL group_concat_max_len = 32000; or whatever size you need.

 SET SESSION so you don't run into permission issues and unintended consequences.
 Thanks Fletch!